fbpx Skip to main content

 Canal Town: Cumberland, MD

-Queen City Creamy is also a cafe and deli, making homemade frozen custard, sorbet, and frozen treats daily.
+Queen City Creamy makes homemade frozen custard, sorbet, and frozen treats daily.
 There’s a Flavor of the Day Custard, a Flavor of the Week Sorbet, and a Sundae of the Week.
 The menu includes ice cream floats and even ice cream cakes, plus more!
 Stop in and enjoy flavors like Lemon Blueberry, Salted Caramel Cashew, and Caramel Old Bay.
 They were recently voted one of the best frozen custard places in the United States.
-The cafe and deli offer Peet’s Coffee & Tea, and Boars Head meats & cheeses.
 Follow them on Facebook.

 European Desserts and More